goramartin/master-thesis/docs/papers/toread.md

   - [Learning Word Embeddings from Wikipedia for Content-Based Recommender Systems](https://link.springer.com/chapter/10.1007/978-3-319-30671-1_60)

 # Keyword search over Knowledge graphs

 This sounds like something very close to my topic, but the resulting operation is somewhat returning the subgraph containing all the keywords.
-It seems that the first phase is to locate all the keywords matching and then building some sort of Steiner-Tree problem for constructing the minimal.
+It seems that the first phase is to locate all the keywords matching and then building some sort of Steiner-Tree problem for constructing the minimal subgraph.

 - surveys
   - this one is the most important [A systematic literature review and classification of approaches for keyword search over graph-shaped data](https://www.semantic-web-journal.net/content/systematic-literature-review-and-classification-approaches-keyword-search-over-graph-shaped)